mxcl/PromiseKit/Documentation/FAQ.md

 ## Where should I put my `catch`?

 `catch` deliberately terminates the chain, you should place low in your promise
-hierarchy: at as root a point as possible.
+hierarchy: at as-root a point as possible.
 Typically this would be your view controllers where your `catch` can then display a message to the user.

 This means you should be writing one catch for many `then`s and be returning